Reviewing Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC)

 |N/A

-Mercer International has a consensus price target of $9.80, indicating a potential upside of 30.67%.
-Given Mercer International’s higher possible upside, analysts plainly believe Mercer International is more favorable than Pope & Talbot.
+Mercer International currently has a consensus target price of $9.80, suggesting a potential upside of 22.04%.
+Given Mercer International’s higher possible upside, equities analysts clearly believe Mercer International is more favorable than Pope & Talbot.

-This table compares Pope & Talbot and Mercer International’s revenue, earnings per share and valuation.
+This table compares Mercer International and Pope & Talbot’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue